Tuesday, 10 November 2020

-25 years ago today, Ken Saro-Wiwa and eight other Ogoni activists Saturday Dobee, Nordu Eawo, Daniel Gbooko, Paul Levera, Felix Nuate, Baribor Bera, Barinem Kiobel, and John Kpuine. were executed by hanging by the military government of Sani Abacha in Nigeria.
+On 10 Nov 1995 Ken Saro-Wiwa, Ogoni indigenous author and activist, was executed by hanging by the military government of Sani Abacha in Nigeriahanged by the Nigerian state for daring to resist Royal Dutch Shell, alongside eight other Ogoni activists Saturday Dobee, Nordu Eawo, Daniel Gbooko, Paul Levera, Felix Nuate, Baribor Bera, Barinem Kiobel, and John Kpuine.
+They had organised nonviolent resistance to destruction of Indigenous lands.
 Their deaths sparked an international outcry that lingers to this day.

 Shell had been waging a lethal ecological war in Ogoni land since 1958 when it first discovered oil reserves in the area.
 The oil exploitation has been concentrated in the coastal plains terraces to the north of the Niger delta, which is home to the Ogoni people.